Table of Contents

 Instructions

 • Whisk white sugar, brown sugar, flour, and cocoa to break up any clumps and combine.
-Whisk in milk and a pinch of salt.
+Whisk in milk and salt.

 • Set on medium-high heat, whisking occasionally.
 Whisk until the mixture becomes thick, 8-10 minutes.
 Whisk in egg yolks, stirring constantly.
 Continue to stir until the pudding becomes very thick and just begins to bubble, 2-4 minutes.

-• Remove from heat and add butter, chocolate chips, espresso powder, and vanilla.
-Stir until chips are melted and the pudding is smooth.
+• Remove from heat and add butter, chocolate chips, espresso powder, and vanilla extract.
+Stir until the chips are melted and the pudding is smooth.

 • Before chilling, place a piece of plastic wrap directly on pudding to prevent a "skin" from forming.
 Chill completely.